Inflation falls to Bank of England target

 IN NO RUSH TO RAISE RATES

-The Bank said in August it would only think about raising record-low interest rates once unemployment falls to 7 percent, unless inflation threatened to get out of control.
+The BoE said in August it would only think about raising record-low interest rates once unemployment falls to 7 percent, unless inflation threatened to get out of control.

 Since then, unemployment has fallen quickly as Britain unexpectedly outpaced almost every other rich economy.
 But policymakers have said they are still in no rush to raise rates and Tuesday's inflation reading is likely to help their case.